 Parents of students with individualized health care plans (IHCP's) are encouraged to bring in extra supplies in the event a school should become a "shelter-in-place".
 Parents, students, and school nurses need to discuss guidelines and expectations for extended or modified care as part of disaster preparation.
 School nurses participate in disaster training and have some basic supplies, however this never replaces individualized preparation.

 Student wellness and healthy lifestyle choices are linked to academic success.
 School nurses are in the unique position to foster students and staff daily with respect to these choices.
 School nurses serve on a variety of school committees such as safety, nutrition, and wellness to promote healthy school environments.
 Currently the nurses are supporting the "Fit for Life" initiative of the School Health Advisory Committee to promote Healthy Classroom Foods and Fundraising.

 Health Services Announcements

-Zika Virus - For the most current information please visit the Virginia Department of Health website (http://www.vdh.virginia.gov/epidemiology/zika-virus-update/).
+Zika Virus - For the most current information please visit the Virginia Department of Health website.
+Click here to visit the Viriginia Department of Health website: http://www.vdh.virginia.gov/epidemiology/zika-virus-update/.
 If you have additional questions or concerns you are encouraged to contact your local health department.